Mission: To protect, promote & improve the health of all people in Florida through integrated state, county, & community efforts.

 Monday - Friday

-The Volusia County Health Department Dental Office also provides emergency services for adults on Medicaid 21 years of age and over.
+The Florida Department of Health in Volusia County Dental Office also provides emergency services for adults on Medicaid 21 years of age and over.

-This program is part of the oral health services offered at the Volusia County Health Department Dental Office and is intended to educate families, caregivers, and patients in order to increase awareness of dental disease and prevention.
+This program is part of the oral health services offered at the Florida Department of Health in Volusia County Dental Office and is intended to educate families, caregivers and patients in order to increase awareness of dental disease and prevention.
 The program aims to establish life-long habits that improve oral health and promote oral healthcare education throughout the community.

 Together with schools, community organizations, and other partners in the community, the oral healthcare of the community’s citizens can be improved leading to healthier lives.